Can You Borrow More Than The Value Of Your Home?

 When most people buy homes, they have to use financing — or a mortgage — to afford it.
 Traditionally, a 20 percent downpayment has been required in able to qualify to buy a home, meaning 80 percent of the home is financed.

-However, this is no longer the case.
-Plenty of loan programs allow home buyers to purchase a home with as little as three percent down, leaving 97 percent of the home financed through a mortgage.
-Other programs, like the VA loan, go even further – home buyers can finance 100 percent of the home price with no downpayment required.
+However, these days, plenty of loan programs allow home buyers to purchase a home with as little as three percent down, leaving 97 percent of the home financed through a mortgage.
+Other programs, like the VA loan, go even further — home buyers can finance 100 percent of the home price with no downpayment required.

 Before a lender will finance your home and approve your mortgage, they’ll want to know the value of your home.
 To do this, they use a VA appraiser to assess the home’s value.

 VA appraisals are well-known for being more in-depth than other types of home appraisals, but that’s a small price to pay when you can end up financing the entire value of the house.
 But the outcome of the appraisal is going to have a big impact on how you buy the house.

 Let’s say you want to purchase a home.
 You and the seller agree on $250,000, so you take the number to your lender.
 They’ll send an appraiser to check the value of the home — and this can affect your loan eligibility.